 filled with a value and has to be converted.

-mask - Bit 0-count from this mask indicate wether the value in
+mask - Bits 0 to 'count' from this mask indicate whether the

 Returns TRUE if succeeded, FALSE otherwise.
 When FALSE is returned all

 memory already allocated will be freed before returning.